hwang42/Gerund-Study/README.md

 $ python extract.py --output [output] exclude.csv [filename]
 ```

 After running `extract.py`, you should obtain a CSV file containing the gerund candidates.
-This file will be used by the classify stage.
+This file will be used by the classify stage. `extracted.csv` is the CSV file obtained during our experiment.

-> NOte: You may supply multiple `filename`s (e.g., UNIX wildcard `*.pkl` works).
+> Note: You may supply multiple `filename`s (e.g., UNIX wildcard `*.pkl` works).